ivddorrka/poc_roboarm_project/README.md

 > We're making a program and hardware to be able to make a robo-manipulator arm run specific algorithm.
 Firstly we'll proceed working with stepper motors
 > One of the first steps is providing control of the robot manipulator by transmitting instructions to the PSoC4200 microcontroller.

-> We have a totally mechanic robot-manipulator, which is being controlled from the remote controll which is connected to it.
+> Now we have a small totally mechanic robot-manipulator, which is being controlled from the remote controll which is connected to it.
+Before constructing our own more powerful robohand, we will run algorithms on this small robot manipulator.

 ![Screenshot](img/full_size.jpg)